KadirTarti/ShoppingApp/README.md

 The application should have a responsive design.

-## Objective :
+## Objective 🔍

 Build a Shopping Cart App using ReactJS.

-### At the end of the project, following topics are to be covered;

-- HTML, CSS, JS
-- ReactJS
-- React Router & Hooks
-- Mock API

 ### At the end of the project, we will be able to;

-⭐ improve coding skills within HTML & CSS & JS & ReactJS.
+⭐ improve coding skills within HTML & CSS & ReactJS & React Router, React Hooks & Mock API

 ⭐ Learning to fetch data from mock api and add data to api